 - Validate pro-rata share matches the lease

-- Verify base year is applied correctly if needed
+- Verify the base year is applied correctly if needed

 - Verify CAM caps are applied, if needed